thecodeofdaniel/docs/VirtMangaer.md

-# Notes about Virt-Manager
+# How to start a Virtual Machine (VM)

-## Creating a VM
+## What is this for?
-It's a good idea to create a storage volume in your custom storage pool if you're going to start a VM
+How to create a storage volume in your custom storage pool

-`Using the '+' symbol`
+## Steps

-- Add a name to your VM in the format `qcow2`
+- Create a new Virtual Machine
-- Add the capacity size
+- Select `Local install media`
-- Leave unchecked `Allocate entire volume now`
+- Select the iso
-- Click `Finish`
+- Give custom CPUs and Memory

-## Adding an existing VM
+- Select `Select or create custom image` and then `Manage`
-When adding a VM, select `Import existing disk image`
+- - Click the `+` symbol to create a storage volume

-- Provide the storage path
+- - Give name to qcow2 file
-- Select the OS your installing
+- - Give custom storage size
-- Provide the RAM and number of CPUs cores
+- - Leave unchecked `Allocate entire volume now`
-- Customize the install if you want
+- - Click `Finish`
-- Start the VM!
+- Start VM